-Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The exact error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much quicker.
+Operating a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much faster.

-Let's consider seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could fix it and the approximate cost to do so.
-Remember that while the price will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components needed to finish repairs.
+Listed below are seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could address it and the estimated cost to do so.
+Keep in mind that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include travel and labor costs on top of any specific parts necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
 The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your home's electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A trained technician can check electrical connections and wiring until they find the root of the problem.
+A professional technician can check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-They’ll shut off the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-Once they find the damaged connector, it can be exchanged for a new one.
+They’ll detach the power and progressively inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
+Once they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can check a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently power down.
+Presuming the breakers are on, you can examine a handful of other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-Assuming it presents error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't find anything wrong with these components, it's maybe best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and provide power by using a USB cable.
+If it reveals error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician will carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician needs to meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
+Even though this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
 You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical malfunctions.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical problems.

 e73 – Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.
-This will sometimes be as simple as the breaker being switched off, but it may also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to speak with a local professional.
+This may be as straightforward as the breaker being turned off, but it may also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to contact a local professional.